Last updated: May 2026

 - Or use the menu bar icon and select “Unpin Window”

-- Multiple windows: You can pin multiple windows at once - they'll all stay on top
+- Multiple windows: You can pin several windows at once — they will all stay on top

-- Per-space pinning: TopWindow respects macOS Spaces - pinned windows only stay on top within their space
+- macOS Spaces: TopWindow respects Spaces — pinned windows stay on top only within their Space

-- Menu bar quick access: Click the TopWindow icon anytime to see all your pinned windows
+- Menu bar access: Click the TopWindow icon anytime to see all your pinned windows and manage them quickly

 Troubleshooting

-Window won't pin?
-Make sure you've granted Accessibility permissions and that the window isn't in full-screen mode.
+Window will not pin?
+Make sure you have granted Accessibility permissions and that the window is not in full-screen mode.

 Shortcut not working?
 Check if the shortcut conflicts with another app in System Settings → Keyboard → Shortcuts → App Shortcuts.